|

 to the point where she was bedridden.
 Her doctors would not take away

-the drugs, for fear that she would just die.
-She came to John
+the drugs for fear that she would just die.
+She went to John

 Alexander Dowie's healing homes in Chicago in 1898.
 She was left